FKMTime/docs/docs/basic-knowledge/accounts.md

 FKMTime primarily uses WCA accounts for authentication.
 This means, delegates and organizers should log in with their WCA accounts and they will have admin access to the panel.

-But sometimes, you want for example staff member to check-in competitors.
+But sometimes, you want for example Competition Volunteer to check-in competitors.
 You have to create an FKMTime account for them OR add their WCA Account to the system.

 ## Creating an account